 You don't have to be a billionaire like Warren Buffet, who humbly lives in his Omaha home, to purchase a home warranty.
 According to our research on home warranty costs based on thirty-four companies, a home warranty may range from less than $49 to over $2,400 depending on plan type, deductible, terms, and other factors.

 Annual home warranty costs in Nebraska are around $550-599 on average, which is lower than neighboring South Dakota and Kansas, where the average premiums are up to $650.
 In Wyoming, Colorado, and Iowa, the average home warranty costs are the same as in Nebraska.

 Who needs a home warranty in Nebraska

 With a little under two million people residing in the state, Nebraska is ranked 37th by population, and 43rd by population density, as most of the residents prefer to live in rural communities.
 The most populated city in Nebraska is Omaha with a population of over 466,893 according to the 2017 census.

 In Lincoln, Nebraska, the Nebraska Cornhuskers’ football stadium is capable of holding more than 90,000 people.
 On game day, the stadium becomes the third most populated place in the state!

-Sixty-eight percent of the state residents own their houses, and the majority of them prefer to have a home warranty.
-Nebraska homeowners strongly believe that a home warranty helps them to save time and money on repairs of their home systems and appliances.
+Sixty-eight percent of the state residents own their houses, many of which own a home warranty policy, and we expect that number to grow.
+Nebraska homeowners believe that a home warranty helps them to save time and money on repairs of their home systems and appliances.